iWayneX4/windowsform/README.md

-This is a scientific caluclator programmed by WayneX4.
-Its a FOSS
+This is a scientific caluclator programmed by Inamandla Radebe.
+No AI, no co-developer, no plagiarism... just me and maybe some SoloLearn and YouTube
+This application is a FOSS so modify if you want.
+Its definitely better than your built-in calculator.
+ENJOY! :)